I like to know, “Why?”

 It was in the chemical arena that I found my answers!

-Male brains are bathed in less serotonin and oxytocin, calming and bonding chemicals.
+Male brains feel the effects of oxytocin less than women because estrogen ramps up the effect of oxytocin and women have lots of estrogen.
+Men also have less serotonin.
+Both are calming and bonding chemicals.
 Oxytocin is divine, drenching us in feelings of calm, happy and connected.
-It is because of the lower oxytocin level that it takes a man longer to form emotional bonds.
+It is because of the lower response to oxytocin (due to less estrogen in their bodies) that it takes a man longer to form emotional bonds.

-Women have 10 times more oxytocin bathing their brains than men.
 For women, conversation is a key distributor of oxytocin.
 If she talks out her troubles to a friend, her brain releases oxytocin.
+However, for a man conversation can be frustrating.
+Most men, not all, find other ways to relax.

-Guess when the level of oxytocin in men is equal to that of women?
-At the time of male orgasm, oxytocin is released by the bucket fulls.
+However, at the time of male orgasm, oxytocin is felt more strongly.
 At the time of orgasm, our men feel complete bonding with us.
 At the time of orgasm, their brains are happy as clams!

 This epiphany was another confirmation to me of how our Lord knows us and loves us.
 He gives us mandates for our benefit.